ArnoldUK/pico-zxspectrum-extras/README.md

 for setting the Spectrum ROM boot mode and a Joystick Keyboard.

 Please see the Schematic diagram for more information on GPIO pins used.
+(Schematic Updated to Rev 1.1 to correct COL GPIO Pins sequence)

 <a href="pico-zxspectrum-realkeyboard-schematic.jpg"><img src="pico-zxspectrum-realkeyboard-schematic.jpg" height="200"/>